-Sex Offender Unit: There are approximately 96 sexual offenders / predators in Okeechobee County which have to be monitored by the Okeechobee County Sheriff's Office.
-The Sexual Offender Unit is tasked with this by Monitoring and registering sexual offenders and predators quarterly, semi annually and annually according to their level or status of registration.
+Sex Offender Unit: There are approximately 96 sexual offenders/predators in Okeechobee County who have to be monitored by the Okeechobee County Sheriff's Office.
+The Sexual Offender Unit is tasked with this by Monitoring and registering sexual offenders and predators quarterly, semi-annually, and annually according to their level or status of registration.
 This also includes Career Criminals who are released from prison and returned back into the community.
 Files must be maintained on all offenders and predators and information on their movement within our county is released through the public Information officer when obtained.

 Crime Scene Technician / Evidence Technician: The Crime Scene Technician specializes in a broad array of generalized photographic and forensic applications.
-They must efficiently locate, document, and collect anything of evidentiary value during the course of an investigation; to include but not limited to latent prints, hairs, fibers, blood and any other trace evidence.
-Once these items are collected, the Evidence Technician must maintain the integrity and confidentiality of evidence, investigations and operations.
-To properly store and document anything of possible evidentiary value to include but not limited to computer and other electronic equipment, latent prints, hairs, fibers, blood, and other trace evidence.
-The technician is responsible for transporting evidence to and from crime laboratories when needed, and also properly secure, store, document, return, retain, transport, and destroy items of evidence, found property, or safekeeping.
+They must efficiently locate, document, and collect anything of evidentiary value during the course of an investigation; including but not limited to latent prints, hairs, fibers, blood, and any other trace evidence.
+Once these items are collected, the Evidence Technician must maintain the integrity and confidentiality of evidence, investigations, and operations.
+To properly store and document anything of possible evidentiary value including but not limited to computer and other electronic equipment, latent prints, hairs, fibers, blood, and other trace evidence.
+The technician is responsible for transporting evidence to and from crime laboratories when needed, and also properly securing, storing, documenting, returning, retaining, transporting, and destroying items of evidence, found property, or safekeeping.